 Introducing my good friend and fellow real food proponent, Stephani Jenkins!
 Steph writes at The Cheapskate Cook about eating healthy on a budget, and I’m so pleased to have her on the team as a regular KS contributor.
 You are going to fall right in love with her (and her cute boys), let me tell you… 😉

-I’ve written before about why I don’t make yogurt in my Instant Pot, but I know many people love it!
-I was glad to have Steph write a tutorial for those of you who want to try it out.
+I’ve written before about why I don’t make yogurt in my Instant Pot, but I know many people love Instant Pot yogurt!
+I was glad to have Steph write a tutorial for those of you who want to try making yogurt in an Instant Pot.
 Let me know what your preferred method of yogurt making is in the comments! -Katie

 Homemade yogurt was a problem for me.